billylin609/project_tracker/Project for upcoming coop/fpga devlopmet/concepts to know of.md

 can use FPGA to create soft core to simulate general used processor however MCU is design to use the current capacity to achieve all the design purpose FPGA can configured to a specific use or a general one

+is it possible to decode the hdmi single to lcd display human readable